-Following are the most common fuel cell types
+Following are the most common types of fuel cell

 - Alkaline Fuel Cell (AFC)